MelvinYin/Defined_Proteins/README.md

 [1] portno is hard-coded in ./docker_build.sh, you probably need to manually docker run -it and change that, sorry.
 Remember to docker commit/save and use that image, and to change port mapping in --publish, in run step.

+[2] DEFINED-Proteins = Descriptor of Function IN Engineering and Design - Proteins
 </p>